Technology Audit for Web Services

 Documentation

-Completeness and relevance of web service documentation: Auditors make sure that the documentation does not have significant gaps and covers all elements of the development and operation of the web service.
+Completeness and relevance of web service documentation: Auditors make sure that the software documentation does not have significant gaps and covers all elements of the development and operation of the web service.
 It is also mandatory to check that documentation is up-to-date.

 - Software architecture design.
 Fundamental solutions for building the system, description of its elements.
 Interrelations of the system with the environment and data flows.